 Legally, the employer is entitled to choose the weeks and dictate the nanny’s schedule.
 However, this is not the best practice for a mutually beneficial relationship.

 Your nanny is a lovely person with friends and family, and likely has events that don’t perfectly line-up with your family vacation schedule.
-This means that the family typically chooses one week of vacation, and the nanny chooses the other.
+A common solution to this is that the family chooses the dates for one week of vacation, and the nanny chooses the other.
+Another common solution is that the family can let the nanny know what weeks they’ll have off as far in advance as possible so that they can plan accordingly.

 If you give her those days off, but she was willing to work, you should still pay her.
 If you decide you’re giving her some “extra vacation time,” but it’s not paid -- she’d probably prefer to work.

-It is up to the families’ discretion, but you may want to consider the nanny’s work ethic, and the relationship you’ve built so far.
+It is at the families’ discretion, but you may want to consider the nanny’s work ethic and the relationship you’ve already built with them, as well as the relationship you want to build with them.

 How is vacation time decided between the share-families?